Timdenders/Colonization-Conquerors/README.md

 Data Storage:
 We do not currently use a database in our game project.
 Instead, we store data within the game engine's runtime memory.

 Alternative Architectural Decisions:
-- Client-Server Architecture: An alternative approach could involve implementing a client-server architecture with the integration of Discord API to enable players to interact with the game through a Discord bot.
+1. Client-Server Architecture: An alternative approach could involve implementing a client-server architecture with the integration of Discord API to enable players to interact with the game through a Discord bot.

 Pro:
 - Enhanced Gameplay: Provides a more engaging and dynamic gaming experience by allowing a third player to supervise and modify the game's mechanics.

 Con:
 - Complexity: Implementing a client-server architecture can be complex, requiring more time to establish.

-- Database Integration: Another alternative is integrating a lightweight database system to store game data, particularly leaderboards, persistently.
+2. Database Integration: Another alternative is integrating a lightweight database system to store game data, particularly leaderboards, persistently.
 This could enable features like recording and displaying player statistics.

-Pro :
+Pro:
 - Persistent Leaderboards: Allows for the storage of leaderboards, ensuring that players' statistics are saved and can be viewed across sessions.

 Con:
 - Security Concerns: Securing player data within the database is essential, as it should only be accessible to the developers and not to any unauthorized individuals.